saintzaw/tp/docs/UserGuide.md

 >❗ **Warning**
 >
-> Trying to add grades to a module that is not present will cause Modganiser to throw an error.
+> Adding grades to a module that is not present will cause Modganiser to throw an error.
 ![GradeCommand](UG_Screenshots/Grade_Module_Not_In_List.png)

 <p style = "text-align:right"><small>Click <a href="#top">here</a> to return to the top</small></p>